Bit-Clouded/Glenlivet/template-standards.md

 S3 Buckets
   - Names : Should always be empty
   - Deletion Policy : Should always be retain
-  - All must ship access log
+  - All must ship access log with prefix <stack name>-<bucket logical name>
   - ?Allow conditional creation if bucket already exist and specified.

 Load Balancers